anutron/behavior/Docs/Delegator.md

 1. trigger - (*string*) The name of the registered trigger to invoke.
 2. element - (*element*) A DOM element (or its ID) for the trigger's target.
 3. event - (*event* or *string*; optional) An optional event to pass to the trigger.
 If you pass in a string, a mock event will be created for that type.
 If none is provided a mock event is created as a "click" event.
+4. ignoreTypes - (*boolean*) if `true` does not check the event type to see if it matches the trigger's specified supported methods.

 ### Returns